Multilingual Code Co-Evolution Using Large Language Models: Related Work

-\MyPara{Software Evolution and Machine Learning} New research initiatives have emerged around building and evaluating models that aid the process of software evolution. \citet{PanthaplackelETAL20Learning} proposed to update the comment given the changes in the associated method and build the model that takes the code change as context to make edits on the outdated comment. \citet{NieETAL22EvalMethodologies} present different approaches to split dataset into training, validation and test sets and studied how different approaches affect the evaluation of machine learning models.
-We adopt the time-segmented approach to split the data and evaluate the machine learning models as it is more appropriate for our \deltatask task and the envisioned use case. \citet{kamezawaETAL22RNSum} presented a dataset, RNSum, which consists of more than 82K release notes and the associated commit message collected from GitHub repositories.
-They designed models to generate release notes based on the commit messages. \citet{ZhangETAL22CoditT5} proposed a novel \pretraining objective designed for software editing tasks and built CoditT5 \pretrained with that objective.
-CoditT5 was \finetuned on three downstream tasks related to the software evolution, i.e. comment updating, automating code review and bug fixing and showed improved performance over standard generation-based LLMs. \citet{LiETAL2022Automating, tufano2022using, ZhangETAL22Using} proposed models that targeted on various tasks through the code review process such as recommending code reviewers, generating review comments and automatic updating the code under review.
-The models are trained on the historical data from the software developers' activities and evaluated on the new pull requests submitted for code review.
+\MyPara{Software evolution and machine learning} New research initiatives have emerged around building and evaluating models that aid the process of software evolution.
+Prior work \cite{PanthaplackelETAL20Learning, liu2021just, gao2021automating, lin2022predictive, LinETAL21CommentUpdate} proposed to update the comment given the changes in the associated method, e.g., \citet{PanthaplackelETAL20Learning} built a model that takes the code change as context to make edits on the outdated comment. \citet{NieETAL22EvalMethodologies} present different approaches to split dataset into training, validation and test sets and studied how different approaches affect the evaluation of machine learning models. \citet{kamezawaETAL22RNSum} presented a dataset, RNSum, which consists of release notes and the associated commit messages collected from GitHub repositories and designed models to generate release notes based on the commit messages. \citet{ZhangETAL22CoditT5} proposed a novel \pretraining objective designed for software editing tasks and built CoditT5.
+CoditT5 was \finetuned on three downstream tasks related to the software evolution. \citet{LiETAL2022Automating, tufano2022using, ZhangETAL22Using} proposed models that targeted various tasks through the code review process.
+The models are trained on the historical data and evaluated on the new pull requests submitted for code review.
 Our \DeltaTool model incorporates the context from the code changes in source programming language and the old version of method in target programming languages to improve its performance on the \deltatask task, which helps developers co-evolve the projects implemented in different programming languages.